 Opportunities to practice the methods

-This weekend training qualifies as the prerequisite for application for Trauma Center Trauma Sensitive Yoga's 300-Hour Annual Certification program and is eligible for Yoga Alliance CEs (18 contact, 2 non-contact).
-Please let us know if you need Yoga Alliance Continuing Education hours.
+This weekend training qualifies as the prerequisite for application for Trauma Center Trauma Sensitive Yoga's 300-Hour Annual Certification program and is eligible for Yoga Alliance CEs (15 live, 3 independent study).
+Continuing Education units will be available through Yoga Alliance (YA), International Association of Yoga Therapists (IAYT), and state licensing boards (as requested).
+Please let us know if you need Continuing Education hours.

 How much you pay for training and practice can be an act of justice.
 For those of you who can afford to pay on the higher end of the scale, your payment helps to support those who cannot.
 This is one way to leverage our privilege and stand for equity for everyone.
 If you cannot pay the higher end suggested, consider what is authentically sustainable for you, and pay that.